“Imagine a conference that didn’t start with a loaded agenda, but instead an empty one.

 (Welcome the Silence.
 Listen.
 And wait…)

-So, this is how I sometimes address an opening circle.
-Fairly quick, minimal fuss, then I step back and ensure the circle is encountering the space of possibility, not me.
+This is how you can open the opening circle.
+Minimal fuss, then step back and ensure the circle is encountering the space of possibility, not the facilitator.

 It’s always led to a glorious embarrassing silence.
 Then like little cleansing raindrops, tentative at first, then a pitter patter, and then the music of profusion.
 And there’s a sense of a community co-creating, not a group attempting to confirm to a process.

 It isn’t the only way to do an introduction.
-But hey, try it.
+But hey, try it?
+Or something like it?
+Or something.

 P.S.
 If your open space event is “on site”, at your workplace, you might also add in “…and imagine a meeting that was so compelling that you succeeding in resisting the temptation to go back to your desk during the day.”